 If you are lucky, you maybe have an opportunity to see the "beating" scene in the morning or evening.
 Fishermen beat the top of water with sticks strongly, arousing waves of spray.
 According to the local fishermen, this action is to drive the timid small fish into their nets.

 A fisherman is beating the water with stick to drive small fish into nets

 Instead of rowing boats by hands, this unique technique of one-leg rowing is scarce in many parts of the world.
 These fishermen catch fish in the vast Inle lake every day, with no luxury facilities but to have simple smile and a peaceful mind.
-It's believed that you’ll be deeply touched if you come to the Inle Lake.
-For any inquiry and question, please reach us at .
+It's believed that you'll be deeply touched if you come to Inle Lake.
+For any inquiries or questions, feel free to contact us.

 What Our Clients Say

 CONTACT A TRAVEL EXPERT